 Jackets, Knickers, Underarm Protectors and (certain) Gloves can and should be washed in a regular washing machine and then hung to dry.
 Using a dryer subjects the material to a lot of abuse, and in the case of cotton or canvas equipment, shrinkage.
 Hang dry is best.
 Wash gloves separately or with jeans.
 Jackets and gloves with holes are not safe and must be replaced.
 Gloves with worn out Velcro may have that portion replaced.
 Put your name on the inside collar of your jacket along with "FRFC".
-Also label the glove, plastron, knickers, and chest protector.
+Also label the glove, plastron, knickers and chest protector.

 Do not use bleach on uniforms.
 We recommend OXY-CLEAN WHITE REVIVE.
-For odor, putting 1⁄4 c. of Mr. Clean with Febreze in the wash works great.
+For odor, putting 1⁄4 c. of Mr. Clean with Febreeze in the wash works great.
 Be sure to put the garments through an extra rinse.
 No fabric softener.
 Be sure all zippers and Velcro are fastened.
 Do not wash gloves with any fencing clothing.
-Put it in with dark clothes like jeans.